What is RERA? Everything You Need to Know

 12 FEB 2025

 When planning to turn your dream of buying a home into reality, it’s crucial to choose trustworthy developers who offer transparency and legal clarity.
 The real estate sector in India has been growing rapidly, but it has also faced challenges such as project delays, fraud, and a lack of accountability.
-To address these issues and safeguard homebuyers, the Indian government introduced the RERA Act in 2016.
+To address these issues and safeguard homebuyers, the Indian government introduced the concept of ‘RERA’ through the RERA Act in 2016.
 What is RERA registration, RERA abbreviation, and why is it important?
 Let’s explore its features, benefits, and impact in this blog.

 What is RERA and Why Was it Introduced?

 Under the RERA Act 2016, it is compulsory to register any residential or commercial real estate project if the land area exceeds 500 square meters.
-Hence, this Act is enforced across all states in India, with each state establishing its own regulations to implement it at the local level.
+Hence, this real estate Act is enforced across all states in India, with each state establishing its own regulations to implement it at the local level.

 RERA